nriley/NewsBlur-Helper/README.md

 ---------------------
 The `feed` URL scheme allows a feed to be opened in your preferred feed reader, such as NewsBlur.
 When you launch NewsBlur Helper, it will offer to send `feed` URLs to NewsBlur.
 If you don’t want NewsBlur to handle `feed` URLs, check the checkbox and NewsBlur Helper will never ask again.

+Please note this feature is only supported on macOS 10.13 High Sierra and later.
+If you're running macOS 10.12, you will be informed of this when you launch NewsBlur Helper.

 Previously, this functionality was provided by the NewsBlur Safari Helper app.

 If you have the NewsBlur Web app installed on your own server